MoIdris/A-Data-Analytics-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank all my team member for their coorperation, commitment and support.
-My greatest appreciation goes to Viollete and Rahael for their immense guidance and support.
-Thank you to all the free available resource made available online
+My greatest appreciation goes to Viollete and Rahael for their immense guidance and support.Thanks to all online contributors for the available resources.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>